 Find a Mentor

-- ask one of your professors or a TA for suggestions,
+- Ask your faculty advisor, one of your professors, or a teaching assistant for suggestions

 - Talk to the Director of Undergraduate Studies in the department or the UROP Coordinator for your college where you would like to do your research

 - Talk to the UROP staff.
 The UROP Office maintains a database with a list of all the faculty members who have ever sponsored UROP projects.